Heat Transfer Module

 (1)

-where is temperature, is time, is the vector of spatial coordinates, is the density, is the specific heat capacity, is the thermal conductivity, is a heat source, and is the domain.
+where is temperature, is time, is the vector of spatial coordinates, is the density, is the specific heat capacity, is the thermal conductivity, is a heat source density, and is the domain.
 It should be emphasized that for solids the isobaric and isochoric heat capacities, and respectively, are almost identical, while for stagnant fluids should be used.

 Boundary conditions for the heat equation are defined on the boundary of the domain .
 The boundary is divided into Dirichlet boundaries and Robin boundaries such that :